Parallel computation of interval bases for persistence module decomposition: Persistent homology modules

-After some preliminaries on the Hodge Laplacian operator, by means of the Hodge decomposition (Formula~\ref{thm:hodge}), for each index $i\in\mathbb{N}$, we retrieve the persistence module step of the harmonic persistence module.
-Afterwards, we introduce Algorithm~\ref{alg:laplacian-induced-map} for retrieving the structure map $\hat{f}_i$ as the map, at $k$-harmonics level, ensuring the isomorphism of persistence modules between the $k$-persistent homology module $\{H_k^i,\varphi_i\}$ and the harmonic persistence module $\{\mathcal{H}^i_k,\hat{f}_i\}$ proven in Theorem~\ref{thm:iso-hodge-hom}.
-Notice that this construction, as it was for the case of general coefficients, can be distributed and performed in parallel for each $i\in\mathbb{N}$.
+After some preliminaries on the Hodge Laplacian operator, through the Hodge decomposition (\cref{thm:hodge}, \cref{thm:hodge-map}), for each index $i\in\mathbb{N}$, we show that there exists a structure map $\hat{f}_i$ induced by $f_k$, such that the $\tth{k}$-persistent homology module $\{(H_k^i,\widetilde{f}_i)\}$ and the $\tth{k}$-harmonic persistence module $\{(\mathcal{H}^i_k,\hat{f}_i)\}$ are isomorphic.
+We then provide \cref{alg:laplacian-induced-map} to compute these maps.